[Rev. 11/21/2013 10:26:24 AM--2013]

 [17:38:1861; A 1935, 119; 1931 NCL § 2160]

-NRS 258.110 Failure to receive or arrest offender; penalty.
-If any constable shall willfully refuse to receive or arrest any person charged with a criminal offense, such constable is guilty of a gross misdemeanor and shall be removed from office.
+NRS 258.110 Unlawful failure to receive or arrest offender; penalty.
+Unless, pursuant to subsection 2 of NRS 258.070, a constable is prohibited from making an arrest, any constable who willfully refuses to receive or arrest any person charged with a criminal offense is guilty of a gross misdemeanor and shall be removed from office.

 NRS 258.120 Purchasing judgment prohibited; penalty.
 If any constable shall, directly or indirectly, purchase any judgment, or any part thereof, on the docket of any justice of the peace of the same township, the constable is guilty of a misdemeanor.